 Nyagishiru is a newly developed washing station by a group that's known as Matraco or Matsitsi Trading Co (Mat-Tra-Co).
 They're also responsible for another washing station in Burundi called Businde.
-Nyagishiru is interesting because it's in a province called Muyinga, where there is much less coffee production.
+Nyagishiru washing station is located near the Ruvubu River, Buhinyuza Commune in the North East of Burundi.
+Nyagishiru is interesting because it's located in a province called Muyinga, where there is much less coffee production.
 The bulk of coffee production in Burundi comes from the Kayanza and Ngozi regions.

 Burundi is a small landlocked country at the crossroads of East and Central Africa, straddling the crest of the Nile-Congo watershed.
 Sandwiched between Rwanda, the Democratic Republic of Congo and Tanzania, Burundi has beautiful Lake Tanganyika for much of its western border.

 It has an ideal terrain for coffee, with growing regions dispersed in the central and northern areas.
 Burundi is dominated by hills and mountains, with considerable altitude variation, from the lowest point being the lake at 772 meters above sea level to the top of Mount Heha at 2670 meters.

 Coffee cultivation is an entirely smallholder farmer activity with over 700,000 families directly involved in coffee farming.
 Their combined total acreage is roughly 60,000 hectares in the whole country and planted with about 25 million coffee trees.